-SITE ASSESSMENT AND PLANNING CHECKLIST 2.2.
-2.2.5 Other Project Requirements Grading Permit Review OCMC 15.48 to determine whether a grading permit will be required.
-Grading permit required?
-(Y/N) Type of Grading Plan proposed (see Chapter 3): Erosion Prevention and Sediment Control Identify the required permits: ESC Permit from the City (sites that include 1,000+ SF new or replaced impervious area) 1200-C Permit from DEQ (sites that disturb 1 acre or more land surface) Source Control for High Use Sites Identify whether the proposed development will include any of the following: Fuel Dispensing Facilities and Surrounding Traffic Areas Above-Ground Storage of Liquid Materials Solid Waste Storage Areas, Containers, and Trash Compactors Exterior Storage of Bulk Materials Material Transfer Areas/Loading Docks Equipment and/or Vehicle Washing Facilities Development on Land With Suspected or Known Contamination Covered Vehicle Parking Areas Industrial and Commercial High Traffic Areas Other land uses subject to the ODEQ 1200-Z Industrial Stormwater Permit Other Permits Identify other natural resources related permits from local, state, or federal agencies that may be required as part of the proposed development activity.
+SITE ASSESSMENT AND PRELIMINARY DESIGN CHECKLIST 2.2.5 Other Project Requirements Grading activities in excess of ten cubic yards of earth (Y/N) Grading activities divert existing drainage courses, (natural or man-made) (Y/N) Creation of impervious surfaces greater than two thousand square feet (Y/N) Excavation beyond the limits of a basement or footing excavation, having an unsupported soil height greater than five feet after the completion of such a structure (Y/N) Grading activities involving the clearing or disturbance of one-half acre or more (Y/N) Fill and grading activities proposed to be undertaken in conjunction with a land use application, do not require a separate grading permit but are subject to the standards OCMC 15.48 and Chapter 3 of the Stormwater and Grading Design Standards.
+Approval of the construction plans submitted through the land use application process shall fulfill grading permit requirements.
+Erosion Prevention and Identify the required permits: Sediment Control ESC Permit from the City (sites that include 1,000+ SF new or replaced impervious area) 1200-C Permit from DEQ (sites that disturb 1 acre or more land surface) Source Control for High Use Sites Identify whether the proposed development will include any of the following: Fuel Dispensing Facilities and Surrounding Traffic Areas Above-Ground Storage of Liquid Materials Solid Waste Storage Areas, Containers, and Trash Compactors Exterior Storage of Bulk Materials Material Transfer Areas/Loading Docks Equipment and/or Vehicle Washing Facilities Development on Land With Suspected or Known Contamination Covered Vehicle Parking Areas Industrial and Commercial High Traffic Areas Other land uses subject to the ODEQ 1200-Z Industrial Stormwater Permit Other Permits Identify other natural resources related permits from local, state, or federal agencies that may be required as part of the proposed development activity.
 It is the responsibility of the applicant to identify and obtain required permits prior to project approval.
 List other anticipated permits: